Otieno100/password_locker-app/README.md

 ## password_Locker App

-#### Simple Python App that creates new contacts with properties.
+#### Simple Python App that creates new password with properties.
 Touches on Test Driven Development using unittest (Python test framework).

 #### Technologies Used
 * Python3.9